Bougakov/Micromake-D1-3D-printer/Piezo z-probe.md

 #endif

 const int ledPin = 13;      // LED is connected to digital pin 13
-const int relayPin = 19;    // Optocoupler output is connected to digital pin 19 (marked as A5 on Arduino Nano) const int piezoPin1 = A1;   // the piezos are connected to analog pins const int piezoPin2 = A2;
+const int relayPin = 19;    // Optocoupler output is connected to digital pin D3 const int piezoPin1 = A1;   // the piezos are connected to analog pins const int piezoPin2 = A2;
 const int piezoPin3 = A3;